Locations:

 To prepare:

 • Wear clothes that you can slip out of easily.
-You will have to remove your pants and underwear, and you may have to wear a gown.
+You’ll have to remove your pants and underwear, and you may have to wear a gown.

 • Remove your tampon before the procedure if you’re on your period.

 • Follow your provider’s instructions about when to drink fluids and go to the bathroom.
-Having a full bladder affects the way your organs appear on an ultrasound.
-You may need to arrive at your appointment with a bladder that’s empty, full or partially full.
+Having a full or empty bladder affects the way your organs appear on an ultrasound.

 Advertisement